icmaa/vue-storefront/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-- [ ] No changes in the configs repository `shop-workspace` necessary
+- [ ] I've made necessary changes in the configs repository `shop-workspace` (if needed)
-- [ ] Not depending on changes in other repositories
+- [ ] I'm aware of depending changes in other repositories